 Tachibana GT-750 Grand Prix A design instantly reminiscent of the classic Bell Star II.
 For those who want a properly retro full-face helmet to match their bike, the Japanese Tachibana is probably the best choice.
 The only problem is the difficulty you might encounter when trying to buy one: There aren’t many international suppliers, so you may have to order directly from Japan.
 Which means it’s very important to get your sizing information correct.
 And in case you’re wondering if it’s a ‘novelty’ helmet, the ¥30,000 ($320) GT-750 has been certified with the Japanese SG safety rating, which is similar to both the ECE and the DOT ratings.
 [Buy]

 Shoei Neotec Like Arai, Shoei owners are passionate advocates of the brand.
 The quality of Shoei’s helmets is widely respected, but it’s a surprisingly small company—with just over 500 employees.
-This is the $750 Neotec modular helmet, designed for long tours.
+This is the Neotec modular helmet, costing from $580-680 depending on model, and designed for long tours.
 It has ample venting, a built-in sunvisor and an impressive noise-reduction system.
 [Buy]

 Icon 1000 Variant Battlescar The Variant series has become hugely popular since its release last year.
 The helmets are an interesting hybrid of motocross and street design, with a little Halo Master Chief influence thrown in for good measure.
 As with Icon’s other helmets, this one scores heavily on safety.
 It’s ECE, DOT, SG and SAI certified, making it a good choice for the safety-conscious.
 The $400 Variant also boasts a ‘Hydradry’ wicking liner and a very wide yet distortion-free shield, complete with an anti-fog coating.
 Making it perfect for heavy traffic, inclement weather, and off-road riding.
 [Buy]